-PERCENT GRADE LETTER GRADE
+Percent grade LETTER GRADE

-100 - 90 A
+100 - 90 А

 89 - 80 В

 79 - 70 С

 69 - 60 D

 59 AND BELOW F

 Figure 2: Percent grade to letter grade conversion chart.
-(Side note: you would use this scale to convert to a letter grade and then use the above chart to get a GPA on the 4.0 scale.
+(Side note: you would use this scale to convert to a letter grade and then use the above chart to get a GPA on the

+4.0 scale.
 Canadians, if your university uses a percent grading scheme then be sure that when your transcript is sent, the university sends the letter grade conversion chart for the ADEA to use with it.
-This should be done automatically, which aims to further their school's mission but it's good to verify.
+This should be done automatically, but it's good to verify.

-yourself to verify.
+It is important to complete the GPA calculation yourself to verify.
 I heard of a few instances where the ADEA calculated an applicant's GPA incorrectly.